Skip to main content

 fieldNamestringyesOverride default property name (see Naming Strategy).

-typestring | Constructor<Type> | TypeyesExplicitly specify the runtime type (see Metadata Providers and Custom Types).
+typestring | Constructor<Type> | TypeyesExplicitly specify the property type.
+This value is mapped based on the current driver (see Metadata Providers and Custom Types).

 returningbooleanyesWhether this property should be part of returning clause.
 Works only in PostgreSQL and SQLite drivers.